muliyangm/DeCa/README.md

 This project is built on top of [CZSL](https://github.com/ExplainableML/czsl).
 Please follow its instructions to prepare the python environment.
-Specifically, one can use the following codes to create and activate a conda virtual environment with the specified packages (please first ensure Anaconda/Miniconda is in use):
+Specifically, one can use the following codes to create and activate a conda virtual environment with the specified packages (please first ensure Anaconda or Miniconda is in use):
 ```
 conda env create --file environment.yml
 conda activate czsl